 We fix one such face of this family, call it $\sigma$.
 (If there is no such face, the above inequality will trivially hold.)
 Any other $\tau$ in this family will have a unique footprint-shadow pair with respect to $\sigma$, so it suffices count the number of possible footprint-shadow pairs, where the footprint is an exterior face of $\sigma$ and the shadow is an exterior face of $\sigma_\perp$.

-To do this, we consider footprints that lie in some $\Pi_{i,j}$ face and are of class $k$, then count the number of shadows that could be associated with this footprint, then sum up over all possible $i,j,k$.
+To do this, we consider footprints that lie in some $\Pi(i,j)$ face and are of class $k$, then count the number of shadows that could be associated with this footprint, then sum up over all possible $i,j,k$.
+Note that this depends on an additional quantity $e$ corresponding to the number of segment factors of $\sigma_\perp$ that correspond to segment factors of $\Pi(s,t)$.
 Since not all $e$ may be achieved by some $\sigma$, we take the maximum over all $e$ as a bound.

-The number of possible footprints that lie in some $\Pi_{i,j}$ face and are of class $k$ is less than or equal to:
+The number of possible footprints that lie in some $\Pi(i,j)$ face and are of class $k$ is less than or equal to:

-This follows from the definition of $F$, noting that a footprint is an exterior face of $\sigma$ in a $\Pi_{i,j}$ face, and $\sigma$ is a simplex in a $\Pi_{s',t'}$ face of class $c'$.
+This follows from the definition of $F$, noting that a footprint is an exterior face of $\sigma$ in a $\Pi(i,j)$ face, and $\sigma$ is a simplex in a $\Pi(s',t')$ face of class $c'$.

 For each such footprint, there are a number of shadows that could be associated with this footprint, and bounding this number is complicated by the fact that the number of segment and triangle factors of a shadow is not uniquely determined by a footprint.
 See, for instance, the $\tau$ in Figures \ref{fsdiagram} and \ref{fsdiagram2}, which have the same footprint dimensions $i$ and $j$ but shadows with different numbers of segment and triangle factors.
 These numbers depend on a quantity $w$, which we define to be the number of triangle factors of $\tau$ that are chosen from triangle factors of $\alpha$ that support segment factors of $\sigma$.